Edisach/hdbc-odbc/README.md

     [SQLite]
     [SQLite3]

-Next, fire up the `ODBCConfig` too to set up a new DSN:
+Next, fire up the `ODBCConfig` tool to set up a new DSN:

     ODBCConfig

+If you want to run the HDBC-ODBC test or benchmarking suites, then set/create a DSN with name "HDBC-test".
+Make sure the database has no tables beginning with `test`, as both the test and benchmark suites create tables to test with and will fail otherwise.

+To run the test suite (with live results):

+    cabal test --show-details=streaming

+To run the benchmark suite (replacing xxxxxx with the name of the report file to generate):

+    cabal bench --benchmark-option="-oxxxxxx.html"

 If you want to run the HDBC test suite, then set your DSN to `hdbctest`, and set up to connect to a database of your choice, such as an empty file